Fig 1. Principle of a radio interferometer.

 Astronomical interferometers consist of linked telescopes which collect the electromagnetic radiation arriving from an astronomical object along two or more different paths and combines the results to form an interference pattern.
 The resulting resolution is much higher than that achievable by the component telescopes working independently.

-Radio interferometers have been used widely in radio astronomy for many years; an example is the Very Large Array in New Mexico.
+Radio interferometers have been used widely in radio astronomy for many years (Fig 1).
+An example is the Very Large Array in New Mexico (Fig 2).
 More recently, optical interferometers have begun to play a major role in observational astronomy at visible wavelengths.
 The world's most powerful optical interferometer is the European Southern Observatory's Very Large Telescope.
-Space-based optical interferometers are also planned, including Darwin and the Terrestrial Planet Finder.
+Space-based optical interferometers are also planned.